NewSpring/Apollos/ios/Pods/ExpoKit/README.md

 - `cd tools-public`.
 - `gulp ios-shell-app --action build --type [simulator or archive] --configuration [Debug or Release]`
 - The resulting archive will be created at `../shellAppBase-[type]`.
-- `gulp ios-shell-app --url [the published experience url] --action configure --type [simulator or archive] --archivePath [path to Exponent.app] --sdkVersion [sdk version of your experience] --output your-app.tar.gz`
+- `gulp ios-shell-app --url [the published experience url] --action configure --type [simulator or archive] --archivePath [path to ExpoKitApp.app] --sdkVersion [sdk version of your experience] --output your-app.tar.gz`
 - This bundle is not signed and cannot be submitted to iTunes Connect as-is; you'll need to manually sign it if you'd like to submit it to Apple.
 [Fastlane](https://fastlane.tools/) is a good option for this.
 Also, [Expo will do this for you](https://docs.expo.io/versions/latest/guides/building-standalone-apps.html) if you don't need to build this project from source.
 - If you created a simulator build in the first step, unpack the tar.gz using `tar -xvzf your-app.tar.gz`.
 Then you can run this on iPhone Simulator using `xcrun simctl install booted <app path>` and `xcrun simctl launch booted <app identifier>`.
 Another alternative which some people prefer is to install the [ios-sim](https://github.com/phonegap/ios-sim) tool and then use `ios-sim launch <app path>`.
 - There are a few more optional flags you can pass to this script.
 They are all documented in the block comment for `createIOSShellAppAsync()` inside `ios-shell-app.js`.

 ## Modifying JS Code
 The Expo client apps run a root Expo project in addition to native code.
 By default this will use a published version of the project, so any changes made in the `js` directory will not show up without some extra work.

 Serve this project locally by running `exp start` from the `js` directory.
+On iOS, you'll additionally need to set `DEV_KERNEL_SOURCE` to `LOCAL` in `EXBuildConstants.plist` (the default is `PUBLISHED`).

 The native Android Studio and XCode projects have a build hook which will find this if `exp start` is running.
 Keep this running and rebuild the app on each platform.

 ## Project Layout